Taiwing/ft_traceroute/README.md

 	ft_traceroute [options] <destination>

 Options:
-	<destination>		hostname or IPv4 address
+	<destination>		hostname, IPv4 or IPv6 address

 	-h					Print help and exit.

 	-m max_ttl			Set max number of hops and TTL value (def: 30).

-	-N sprobes		Number of probe packets sent out simultaneously (def: 1).
+	-N sprobes			Number of probe packets sent out simultaneously (def: 16).

 	-p port				Destination port base for UDP probes (def: 33434).

 	-q nprobes			Number of probe packets per hop (def: 3).

 	-w max[,here,near]	Three float values separated by ',' or '/'. 'max' is the maximum time, in seconds, to wait for a response in any case (def: 5.0).
 The  optional 'here' (def: 3.0) specifies a factor to multiply the round trip time of an already received response from the same hop and sets it as a new timeout value (if less than max). 'near' is the same as 'here' except that it will look at the next hop (def: 10.0).

+	-4					Use only IPv4.

+	-6					Use only IPv6.
 ```

 > This program only handles valid local or remote hostnames and IPv4.